Victor Rios

 Victor M. Rios is a professor, author, and speaker.
 His research examines how inequality plays a determining role in the educational and life outcomes of marginalized populations.
 Rios is of Mexican American origin.
-He has written several books and is known for developing the theories of the youth control complex, Cultural Misframing, Legitimacy Policing, Masbloom,and Educator Projected Self-Actualization.
+He has written several books and is known for developing the theories of the youth control complex, Cultural Misframing, Legitimacy Policing, Masbloom, and Educator Projected Self-Actualization.

 Early life

-Rios grew up in a single parent household in some of the poorest neighborhoods in Oakland, California where he was surrounded by drugs and gangs.
+Rios grew up in a single mother household in some of the poorest neighborhoods in Oakland, California where he was surrounded by drugs and gangs.
 Rios dropped out of school starting in the eighth grade and ended up in Juvenile Hall by the age of fifteen.
 After multiple negative life experiences he decided to resume his schooling with the help of one of his high school teachers, Flora Russ and various other mentors.

 In 1995 Rios began attending California State University, East Bay, with the condition that he take part in a summer program that would teach him basic college academic skills.
-He graduated from East Bay in 2000 and by 2005, had earned a Master's degree and a Ph.D. from University of California, Berkeley.
+He graduated from East Bay in 2000 and by 2005, had earned a master's degree and a Ph.D. from University of California, Berkeley.

 Career

 Rios is currently employed by University of California, Santa Barbara, where he has been an Associate Dean of Social Sciences and is currently MacArthur Foundation Professor of Sociology.
-He is the winner of various book awards including the 2013 Oliver Cromwell Cox Award for his book Punished: Policing the Lives of Black and Latino Boys, and is the creator of the sociological theories, "The Youth Control Complex", "Racialized Punitive Social Control", and "Cultural Misframing."
+He is the winner of various book awards, including the 2013 Oliver Cromwell Cox Award for his book Punished: Policing the Lives of Black and Latino Boys, and is the creator of the sociological theories, "The Youth Control Complex", "Racialized Punitive Social Control", and "Cultural Misframing."
 In the youth control complex theory Rios argues that the prison and education systems work together to "criminalize, stigmatize, and punish young inner city boys and men."
 He opposes terms such as "at risk youth", as he feels that the term "at risk" has damaging affects on children.
 He recommends the term "at-promise" instead.

-Based on over a decade of research, Rios created Project GRIT (Generating Resilience to Inspire Transformation) a human development program that works with educators to refine leadership, civic engagement and personal and academic empowerment in young people placed at-risk.
+Based on over a decade of research, Rios created Project GRIT (Generating Resilience to Inspire Transformation), a human development program that works with educators to refine leadership, civic engagement and personal and academic empowerment in young people placed at-risk.
 This program is featured in The Pushouts a documentary funded by the Corporation for Public Broadcasting.
-Rios' Ted Talk “Help for kids the education system ignores” has garnered over 1.5 Million views.

 In June 2015, Rios was invited to the White House for a discussion related to “Exploring Issues and Solutions at the Intersection of Gun Violence, Policing and Mass Incarceration.”
-He met with the Obama Administration’s Domestic Policy Council to give his insight on his research with youth who have experienced gun violence, aggressive policing, and the school-to-prison pipeline.
+He met with the Obama Administration's Domestic Policy Council to give his insight on his research with youth who have experienced gun violence, aggressive policing, and the school-to-prison pipeline.
 This event was organized by the Joint Center and the Joyce Foundation.

 In 2017, Rios was awarded the Public Understanding of Sociology Award by The American Sociological Association.
 He was one of eight major award recipients from an association of over 13,000 members.